Six Code Generators to Help You Build HTML Emails Faster

 Don’t forget to test…

 With a code generator, HTML email coding becomes a little bit less stressful.
 If you’re interested in other ways to streamline your email development, check out our list of the best email development tools.
-If you want to try out a low-code solution, check out Mailjet by Sinch’s drag-and-drop Email Editor.
+If you want to try out a low-code solution, check out Sinch Mailjet’s drag-and-drop Email Editor.
 Learn how email template builders smooth out the kinks in your email development workflow.

 But wait – before you send out your latest campaign through your email service provider (ESP), don’t forget to test!
 Preview how your code snippets will look in 100+ email clients and live devices with Email on Acid’s testing tools.
 Why leave perfection up to chance?